dave-simon/UCI_HAR_Coursera/readme.md

 output: html_document
 ---

-This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

-## Getting and Cleaning Data - Project
+## Getting and Cleaning Data - Course Project

-The source data set:
+In order to complete the project, one had to go to the following URL for the source data set:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip